AaronGullickson/labs-wrangling-programming/README.md

     -   A17005.
 Unemployment Rate for Civilian Population in Labor Force 16 years and over.
     -   A06001.
 Nativity by Citizenship status.
 6. Look over the tables and make sure they look correct, and then click the CSV download icon on the right.
 Choose output options "Output column labels in the first row" and then download the CSV file *and* the data dictionary for reference.
-7. Place the downloaded files in the `data/data_raw` directory of your project.
+7. Place the downloaded files in the `data/data_raw/se` directory of your project (you will have to create the se subdirectory).

 ### Download IPUMS Data